igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 protocols operating in different security environments.
 An implementation of these techniques for a particular protocol must consider specifics of the protocol and its expected operating environment.
-For example, security considerations for QUIC, discussed in RFC9000 and RFC9001, consider a possibility of active and passive attackers in the network as well as attacks on specific QUIC mechanisms.
+For example, security considerations for QUIC, discussed in {{QUIC-TRANSPORT}} and {{QUIC-TLS}}, consider a possibility of active and passive attackers in the network as well as attacks on specific QUIC mechanisms.

 ## Optimistic ACK Attack